 - Easter sprinkles: you can use pastel colored sprinkles or these cute bunny sprinkles

 How to Make Poke Cake

-Making a poke cake is really not that different than making a regular cake.
+Making poke cakes is really not that different than making a regular cake.
 Before adding frosting, you poke holes, add gelatin and let it chill.

-Store in an air tight container in the refrigerator for up to 3 days.
+Store this Easter poke cake recipe in an air tight container in the refrigerator for up to 3 days.